kilnfi/near-validator-watcher/README.md

 ## ❇️ Endpoints

 - `/metrics` exposed Prometheus metrics (see next section)
-- `/ready` responds OK when at the node is synced
+- `/ready` responds OK when the node is synced
 - `/live` responds OK as soon as server is up & running correctly